extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 across the fabric, with minimal effort.

 .. note::
-    This document covers the operation of the |bwc| DC Fabric Automation Suite.
+    This document covers the operation of the |ewc| DC Fabric Automation Suite.
 For more information about IP Fabrics in general, see the `Network OS IP Fabric Configuration Guide <https://documentation.extremenetworks.com/networkos/SW/73x/nos-730-ipfabrics.pdf>`_
     and the `IP Fabric Validated Design <https://www.extremenetworks.com/resources/extreme-validated-design/extreme-ip-fabric-architecture/>`_